s3381402/macathon-2022/README.md

 Another challenging aspect was the 2 days required to completing and learning new technologies required for the project, however the experience we gained as a result was certainly worthwhile.<br />

 **What we're proud about**<br />
-More practice on Python, Flask, SQL databases, frontend and backend tinkering, and attempting to figure out how to implement the GPS map APIs.
+More practice on Python, Flask, SQL Alchemy databases, frontend and backend tinkering, and attempting to figure out how to implement the GPS map APIs.